adankha/15-Puzzle-Algorithm-Comparisons/README.md

 __globals.py:__ A globals file essentially to hold the global variables for memory usage and comparisons.

-__iddfs.py:__ Iterative Deepending Depth First Search file that attempts to find the goal state using IDDFS both iteratively and recurisvely.
+__iddfs.py:__ Iterative Deepening Depth First Search file that attempts to find the goal state using IDDFS both iteratively and recurisvely.

 __main.py:__ The main driver of the program.